openhab/openhab-docs/introduction.md

 Lastly, be prepared to start a new hobby: home automation.

 Basic functions can be achieved in openHAB rather quickly, e.g., switch lights on at a certain time.
-Others will require much more efforts and thoughts, e.g., how do I determine that someone is home, including guests, but not counting pets?
+Others will require much more effort and thought, e.g., how do I determine that someone is home, including guests, but not counting pets?
 The openHAB forum is a great place to learn and discuss.

 ## A Quick Overview